<?xml version="1.0" encoding="UTF-8"?>

 Weaver is entering the market with a BDC reticle (Fall 2009).
 Their EBX reticle is offered on their Super SlamTM scopes which have a 5:1 magnification capability, e.g., 2-10x, 3-15x, and 4-20x.
 The EBX provides wind compensation for a 10 mph crosswind component.
 You should be able to fine tune the EBX reticle to your rifles performance by adjusting the magnification to provide proportionally more bullet drop if your rifle doesn’t shoot as flat as Weaver’s BDC.
 Preliminary plans are to reference the EBX reticle at full power.
 If your rifle shoots flatter you will have to use different ranges, e.g., .270 Win 110gr bullets would be 200 yards, 330, 455, and 570 yards (use link below for your specific caliber).
 In the case of my .308 and their 3-15x scope with a 200 yard zero, the BDC reticle would be tuned with the scope set on 13.5x magnification.
 If Weaver goes into production with the EBX reticle referenced to full power, then there is the possibility heat mirage affects could be an issue on hot days with the 3-15x and 4-20x models.
 If Weaver references the EBX reticle on these two models to a power setting less than 15x and 20x, then these models will have the capability to be tuned to for flatter shooting rifles.

-The Mil-Dot reticle has a center crosshair with dots spaced one milli-radian apart, the equivalent of 3.6 MOA or 3.6 inches at 100 yards.
+The Mil-Dot reticle is a standard for almost every manufacturer and has a center crosshair with dots spaced one milli-radian apart, the equivalent of 3.6 MOA or 3.6 inches at 100 yards.
 The dots are typically 0.2 mils in diameter.
 A Mil-Dot scope can do it all; range estimation, BDC, and windage.
 However, it takes some calculation and memorization of what range each mil-dot represents.
 Some shooters affix a ballistic reference card to their rifle stock.
 Range estimates for a deer or antelope sized target, assuming an 18-inch chest, are 5 mils for a deer at 100 yards, 2.5 mils for 200 yards, 1.7 for 300, 1.25 for 400, and 1.0 mil for 500 yards.
 Military sniper scopes of the recent past have been 10x which has become a standard reference for many variable power Mil-Dot scopes but not all.
 Thus, check to make sure what magnification power the Mil-Dot reticle is reference to.
 Some manufacturers will use the scopes maximum power.
 You can search the web and find abundant information on how to use a Mil-Dot scope.

 There is an aspect of BDC reticles that I didn’t realize before I bought my Mil-Dot scope.
 You can usually reduce magnification to provide increase trajectory drop, but if your rifle shoots flatter, there is typically not an option to increase magnification to reduce trajectory drop because most of the BDC settings are already designed for a scope’s highest power settings.
 Your option is to sight in at a longer range like 200 or 300 yards and or learn to compensate for your bullets impacts being high at each range tic.
 As it turns out, a Mil-Dot reticle is best for my application because my .270 Winchester load, using Barnes’ 110 gr TTSX copper banded bullets with their higher velocity, shoots flatter than the BDC reticles I considered.
 The only BDC scope that would have come close to matching my rifles performance was the Burris Ballistic Mil-DotTM but at the longer ranges my impacts were still high.
 If you rifle is a flat shooter, I would suggest doing some homework to see how well the BDC scope you intend on buying can be matched to your rifle’s performance.
 This may also be important with standard calibers because each BDC reticle is different.
-I&#039;ve posted the the zip&#039;d Excel file in a separate post where you can also add your experience with BDC Reticles.
+The link below takes you to a thread that includes an Excel worksheet that allows you to compare trajectories for the different BDC reticles and determine what magnification setting best tunes to your rifle’s performance.
+If you fine tune a BDC to your rifle’s performance by reducing the scopes magnification, you will most likely need to mark that power setting in some manner as a reference.
+The examples of BDC tuning to my .308 in the paragraphs above were done referencing ballistic trajectory tables and the fore mentioned Excel spreadsheet.
+In all cases, verification of your rifle’s performance needs to be accomplished with shots downrange.
+Remember, there is no substitute for practice!!!

-Scopes with BDC Reticles for Centerfire Rifles
+Scopes with BDC Reticles for Centerfire Rifles</description>

 </item>